margolisj/go-supreme/readme.md

 ```

 ## Building Versions
-To build different versions you will need to setup goreleaser using brew or some other installer.
-Then:
+To build different versions you will need to install goreleaser (it is on homebrew).
+Then Run:
 ~~~~
 goreleaser --snapshot
 ~~~~